rollokb/resume/resume.md

 ### Contract - Lead Python Developer - IHS Markit Datalake Team
 *London - March 2019 - Present*

-Bought in as a ** replacement ** for a departing team of **contractors**, I refactored and rearchitected **a large** part of IHS Markit's **Datalake** project.
-Playing a key part in **transitioning** a proof of concept, to a product sold to **major** institutions.
+Bought in as a replacement for a departing team of contractors, I refactored and rearchitected a large part of IHS Markit's Datalake project.
+Playing a key part in transitioning a proof of concept, to a product sold to major institutions.

-In the initial **months** I was responsible for refactoring the **core** service into a maintainable, serviceable API; while **also** onboarding a remote team of former **Java** developers.
-The refactor required a rework of the database layer, **Elasticsearch**, and the core Flask Application; without causing breaking changes to internal **business** lines using the Datalake.
+In the initial months I was responsible for refactoring the core service into a maintainable, serviceable API; while also onboarding a remote team of former Java developers.
+The refactor required a rework of the database layer, Elasticsearch, and the core Flask Application; without causing breaking changes to internal business lines using the Datalake.

-I **used** this as an opportunity to train the group of new developers on SQLAlchemy, Flask, and Python.
-Through the introduction of **SQLAlchemy**, we were able to refactor deeply nested complex SQL views, into simple model based representations, **dramatically** improving performance.
+I used this as an opportunity to train the group of new developers on SQLAlchemy, Flask, and Python.
+Through the introduction of SQLAlchemy, we were able to refactor deeply nested complex SQL views, into simple model based representations, dramatically improving performance.

-I was also responsible for **integrating** the authentication layer within the wider company, introducing SAML and AWS IAM Role based **authentication**; and transitioning to an API **gateway** design.
-This allowed me to remove large amounts of **superfluous** infrastructure dedicated to authentication, reducing attack surface.
-The understanding of the **infrastrucutrea** gained through this enabled me to refactor signifant portions of Kuberentes config, and Terraform (with the help of DevOps).
+I was also responsible for integrating the authentication layer within the wider company, introducing SAML and AWS IAM Role based authentication; and transitioning to an API gateway design.
+This allowed me to remove large amounts of superfluous infrastructure dedicated to authentication, reducing attack surface.
+The understanding of the infrastrucutrea gained through this enabled me to refactor signifant portions of Kuberentes config, and Terraform (with the help of DevOps).

-More recently I helped in finding a new **London** team to help develop a service which would provide an **interface** major data science tools, including Spark, Pandas, KNIME, Athena, and more.
-A major focus of this project was high performance streaming, which I utilised Parquet and **Arrow heavily** for.
-In order to achieve **memory** efficient streams, I had to write Cython and C++ patches for Apache Arrow.
+More recently I helped in finding a new London team to help develop a service which would provide an interface major data science tools, including Spark, Pandas, KNIME, Athena, and more.
+A major focus of this project was high performance streaming, which I utilised Parquet and Arrow heavily for.
+In order to achieve memory efficient streams, I had to write Cython and C++ patches for Apache Arrow.

 ### Contract - Python Developer - Barclays